 - view only the posts they've reacted to, with the most recent listed first, so they can show their friend their favorites in person

-- today is Saturday! view the flurry of furry activity with random sorting, excluding posts they've already seen
+- today is Saturday! view the flurry activity with random sorting, excluding posts they've already seen

 And so on, deep into the kaleidoscope of human creativity.